eerimoq/messi/README.rst

 Ping and pong messages
 ^^^^^^^^^^^^^^^^^^^^^^

-Clients pings the server periodically.
+A client pings its server periodically.
 A client will close the connection and report an error if the server does not answer with pong within given time.
 Likewise, the server will close the connection and report an error if it does not receive ping within given time.